MarkusG/setter/notes.md

 My love of histograms has misled me.
 I might as well just try to classify the shapes and highlight them in the video output accordingly, and then I can see how accurate the polygon method is.

+It's not very accurate.
+The squiggles can be consistently identified, but diamonds and pills are a total toss-up.
+Maybe I can tweak the parameters and make it more reliable.